thnikk/Documentation/remap.rst

 Make sure to close Termite when you're done, otherwise it may try to reconnect and lock up your keypad.

-..
-Put image here

-Mac and Linux
-*************

-The procedure for Mac and Linux is the same since we'll be using the screen command on both.
-As we do on windows, you'll first need to find the com port the keypad is using.
-You can do so by entering this into the terminal:

-:code:`dmesg | grep tty`

-If you just plugged the keypad in, it should be the last thing listed.
-In my case it's using /dev/ttyACM0.
-Now we can start serial communications using screen.

-:code:`screen /dev/ttyACM0 9600`

-That's it!

 Universal
 *********